TranBaDat2607/Speech_to_text/crawl_data/README.md

 If pipeline fails or is interrupted:

 1. Check `pipeline.log` for error details
-2. Fix any configuration issues if needed
+2. Fix any configuration issues in `config.json` if needed
 3. Rerun the same command:
    ```bash
    python channel_to_dataset_pipeline.py